CHEM Matters - August 17th-21st, 2020

-CHEM Matters is a week-long course that emphasizes the importance of chemistry fundamentals and is designed to help prepare students coming into CHEM 1001.
-By having a strong grasp on underlying concepts that are common to all chemistry courses, you'll enter first year with a solid foundation of knowledge and skills you can use and build upon.
-You'll learn how to manipulate, understand, and solve for variables in simple chemical equations, after which you’ll be able to do the same in the future in more complicated questions.
-Starting university with a strong basis of chemistry knowledge and problem solving skills will ensure you feel confident (and successful!) going forward in your studies.
+CHEM Matters is a week-long course that is designed to help prepare students coming into CHEM 1001 by emphasizing the importance of chemistry fundamentals.
+By having a strong grasp of underlying concepts that are common to all chemistry courses, you'll enter first year with a solid foundation of knowledge and skills you can use and build upon.
+You'll learn how to manipulate, understand, and solve for variables in simple chemical equations, which you can later translate to do the same for more complicated systems.
+Starting university with a strong basis of chemistry knowledge and problem-solving skills will ensure you feel confident (and successful!) going forward in your studies.

 Dates and Fees

-CHEM Matters runs from August 12th-16th 2019.
-Registration for CHEM Matters will be open for students when their time ticket opens, starting in early June 2019.
+CHEM Matters runs from August 17th-21st 2020.
+Registration for CHEM Matters will open in early June with your time ticket.
 The fee for CHEM Matters is $100 including HST.

 Is CHEM Matters for you?

-- Simple chemical reactions: stoichiometry and balancing, calculating reagents, moles, neutralization reactions
+- Simple chemical reactions: stoichiometry and balancing, calculating reagents, neutralization reactions

 - Units: conversion between units, identifying and using SI units